50 Carnaby Street: Club Eleven

 Club Eleven were resident for six months in 1950 until they were closed by a police raid.
 It then became the calypso Sunset Club.

 Club Eleven had been founded at 44 Great Windmill Street in 1948 as a co-operative to promote bebop jazz.
-It was named after the eleven founders who included Ronnie Scott, Hank Shaw, Leon Calvert, Johnny Rogers, Bernie Fenton, Tommy Pollard, Lennie Bush, Joe Muddel, Tony Crombie, Laurie Morgan and manager Harry Morris.
-Ronnie Scott and Johnny Dankworth were group leaders.
+It was named after the eleven founders who included business manager Harry Morris along with ten British bebop players: Lennie Bush, Leon Calvert, Tony Crombie, Bernie Fenton (1921-2001, piano), Laurie Morgan (1926-2020, drums), Joe Mudele, Johnny Rogers (1926-2016, saxophone), Tommy Pollard, piano and vibes), Ronnie Scott, and Hank Shaw.
+Scott and Dankworth were group leaders.

 Tony Hall writing in 1960 said, "I can never recall such a sense of evil excitement in a club.
 The atmosphere was so vivid that the red glow from the stand and the savage beat made me think of hell on earth!"
 The club was raided by the Drugs Squad on the evening of 15 April 1950.
 Denis Rose was arrested by the Royal Military Police for desertion from the Army.
 Six of the musicians were arrested and appeared in court on drugs charges.
 The club closed soon after.